Four Unexpected Skills for Designers

 Think about the kind of person you’d like to work alongside, and aim to be that person.
 Be empathetic to other people’s needs, communicate your ideas as well as you are able, and be open to collaborating with others as much as you can.

-“The key to a good designer, the trait that clients are always looking for, is flexibility”- Chris Haslam
+“The trait that clients are always looking for, is flexibility”

 To be the best designer you can be, you need to have an awareness of the industry around you.
 This means you’ll be able to understand and account for trends in your industry.